pagioro/The_Good_Reader/TESTING.md

 * Test: Login with a site administrator user and choose Product Management from the My Account icon.
 You should be redirected to the Product Management page.
 The registration requires filling out the category, sku, name, author, description, price and image to create a new product and should click on the Add product button.
 * Result: approved.

+#### Add product to Shopping Bag
+* Expected result: The add product to the Shopping Bag function should be working correctly.
+* Test: Click on the specific book, choose the quantity and click the Add to bag button.
+The Add Bag success message should show.
+* Result: approved.

 #### Shopping Bag
 * Expected result: The Shopping bag function working correctly.
 * Test: The shopping bag icon should show all items in the bag.